firebase/firebase-ios-sdk/FirebaseDataConnect/README.md

 * You should see swift code is generated inside the ../swift-generated/User/ folder
 * The coreSdkPackageLocation should be where you check out the firebase-ios-sdk repo and make sure you check out the "dataconnect" branch because Firebase Data Connect is currently under "dataconnect" branch during Private Preview.

-## At this point, you have the code generated for the queries you need for your app
+### At this point, you have the code generated for the queries you need for your app
 Now let's see how you can use the generated query code in your iOS app:

-### 8. Setup your iOS app and [initialize Firebase](https://firebase.google.com/docs/ios/setup) as always
+### 8. Setup your iOS app and [initialize Firebase](https://firebase.google.com/docs/ios/setup)

+### 9. Adding the generated package to your app project
 * Go to File -> Add Package Dependencies -> Add Local
 * Navigate to the generated folder and select it

-### 9. Calling the generated code from your app
+### 10. Calling the generated code from your app
 ```
 import FirebaseDataConnect
 import Users //change this to the name of your generated package